 We’ve all been in a situation where money is tight.
-You might be at uni and struggling to balance your part-time café job with your torts reading or your Newstart hasn’t come through and the funds are stretched.
-You might be broke and not in the mood to ask your older sibling for a bail out AGAIN or you could just be frugal and like to save where you can.
+You might be at uni and struggling to balance your part-time job with your torts reading or the end of JobKeeper may have stretched the funds.
+You might be broke and not in the mood to ask your older sibling for a bail out AGAIN or you could just be frugal and like to save where you can .
 Whatever your vice, we’ve compiled a list of our fave things to do when your pockets (or your will to empty them) are dry.

 Did you know most gyms give out a free gym trial?
 This can be anywhere from one day to two weeks.
 If you’re clever, you can try out all of the gyms in your local area, then all the gyms near your work.
 Combine this with all the gyms dotted along your commute and you should be able to get a solid couple of months free.
 Depending on your level of frugality, you can extend your trial area and you won’t be paying for your gym for a long time.